+30. (1) The Public Solicitor may provide legal services to any person who requests or requires such services.

+(2) 3 Legal services may be provided by the Public Solicitor in accordance with a scale of fees specified by the Public Solicitor by notice in the Gazette, after consulting the Executive Council, and with the approval of the Chief Justice.

+3 Scale of fees published in Gazette Notice No. 37 of 25 February 2020

-- 30. (1) The Public Solicitor may provide legal services to any person who requests or requires such services. - (2) Legal services may be provided by the Public Solicitor in accordance with a scale of fees specified by the Public Solicitor by notice in the Gazette, after consulting the Executive Council, and with the approval of the Chief Justice. - (3) For the purpose of this Part, "legal services" means legal assistance and advice provided by the Public Solicitor to any person not eligible for or seeking legal aid under Part V and excludes any services provided as legal aid.
+(3) For the purpose of this Part, "legal services" means legal assistance and advice provided by the Public Solicitor to any person not eligible for or seeking legal aid under Part V and excludes any services provided as legal aid.